 Adolescents may have a particularly tough time with the loss of a parent.
-If you think about what a teenager needs to accomplish in growing up, this is easier to understand.
-The task of the teenage years is to achieve a separate identity from their parents and discover themselves as young adults.
-The struggles that go on between parents and their teenagers are a normal and necessary part of gaining a new identity.
+This is easier to understand if you keep in mind what a teen needs to accomplish in growing up.
+The major task of the teen years is to achieve a separate identity from their parents and discover themselves as young adults.
+The struggles that go on between parents and teens are a normal and necessary part of gaining a new identity.

-Teenagers often behave in opposite and unpredictable ways—one day they feel independent and the next they retreat into the safety of childhood.
-As every parent of a teenager knows, it can be a delicate balancing act between giving a teenager enough independence to learn and experience the world while trying to protect them from what they are not yet mature enough to handle.
+Teenagers often behave in unpredictable ways – one day they feel independent and the next they retreat into the safety of childhood.
+As every parent of a teenager knows, it can be a delicate balancing act between giving a teenager enough independence to learn and experience the world while trying to protect them from what they’re not yet mature enough to handle.
 These struggles go on in every household.

-Teens are old enough to know that their lives will greatly change due to their parent’s illness and death, and they struggle to deal with this unmanageable threat.
-They may cope in ways that are hard for parents to deal with, such as refusing to talk about the illness or trying to take control.
-Others may adapt, try to get closer to parents, and try to restore order to the home.
+Teens are old enough to know that their lives will greatly change due to their parent’s illness and death, and they struggle to deal with this threat.
+They may cope in ways that are hard for parents to understand, such as refusing to talk about the illness or trying to take control.
+Others may adapt, try to get closer to parents, and/or try to restore order to the home.

 As the parent gets sicker, the teen may want to sit with them for short times each day.
 Some teens may want to be as far away as possible from their sick family member and thoughts about their death.
 Most want to spend time with the parent, but still have some time to be a kid.
 It’s OK for the teen to help out, but they should not be in charge of their parent’s care.

 Some tips on helping teens at this time: